out-of-cheese-error/the-way/README.md

 A code snippets manager for your terminal.

 Record and retrieve snippets you use every day, or once in a blue moon, without having to spin up a browser.
-Just call `the-way` to add a snippet with a description, a language, and some tags attached. `the-way search` fuzzy searches your snippets library (with optional filters on language and tags) and lets you copy a particular snippet to your clipboard, so you can paste
+Just call `the-way new` to add a snippet with a description, a language, and some tags attached. `the-way search` fuzzy searches your snippets library (with optional filters on language and tags) and lets you copy a particular snippet to your clipboard, so you can paste